This is a fictional story about how a truth detector the size of a cellphone came to be.

 Seemingly unrelated things like health care would be less costly if physicians didn’t have to cover their rears by ordering unnecessary tests and procedures.
 Simply being able to establish the truth could produce real reparations for true malpractice while holding harmless a doctor who did no wrong.
 Even doctor’s diagnoses would be more accurate if a patient answered questions truthfully.

 Business would become more profitable.
 Employees hired would really have the qualification and experience listed on a resume.
 Employees would interact with customers honestly and customers would benefit.
-Products or services could be expected to do what they’re described to do.
+Products or services could be expected to do what they’re described to do, and (get this) we’d be able to depend on advertising and commercials to be truthful.

 Shrinkage (employee stealing) would disappear and employee performance reviews could benefit both the employer and the employee when strengths and weaknesses are honestly addressed.